Multisystem inflammation and susceptibility to viral infections in human ZNFX1 deficiency

 Objective: We studied 15 patients from 8 families with an autosomal recessive immunodeficiency characterized by severe infections by both RNA and DNA viruses and virally triggered inflammatory episodes with hemophagocytic lymphohistiocytosis-like disease, early-onset seizures, and renal and lung disease.

-Methods: Whole exome sequencing was performed on 13 patients from 8 families.
+Methods: Whole exome Sequencing was performed on 13 patients from 8 families.
 We investigated the transcriptome, posttranscriptional regulation of interferon-stimulated genes (ISGs) and predisposition to viral infections in primary cells from patients and controls stimulated with synthetic double-stranded nucleic acids.

 Results: Deleterious homozygous and compound heterozygous ZNFX1 variants were identified in all 13 patients.
 Stimulation of patient-derived primary cells with synthetic double-stranded nucleic acids was associated with a deregulated pattern of expression of ISGs and alterations in the half-life of the mRNA of ISGs and also associated with poorer clearance of viral infections by monocytes.